everythingfunctional/veggies/doc/pages/Tutorial.md

 * [What unit testing is](https://everythingfunctional.wordpress.com/2021/09/09/a-what-test/)
 * [How to write good unit tests](https://www.youtube.com/watch?v=tWn8RA_DEic)

-# Getting Started With Garden
+# Getting Started With Veggies

-If this is your first encounter with a unit testing framework, or even just your first encounter with garden,
+If this is your first encounter with a unit testing framework, or even just your first encounter with veggies,
-I highly recommend cloning the garden repository and running its test suite.
+I highly recommend cloning the veggies repository and running its test suite.
 You'll need to have the following installed to do that.

 * git